ChetanXpro/flow-blockchain-questions/README.md

   - Account storage which can contain our nft etc
   - Smart contract, a account can have multiple contracts

-2.What is the difference between the /storage/, /public/, and /private/ paths?
+2. What is the difference between the /storage/, /public/, and /private/ paths?

    - Storage  -> everything is stored in account storage and only owner can access storage.
    -  public and private are paths